 At Whitman-Walker we are rooted in community.
 Since 1973, we have aspired to be a welcoming space for those who need and want our services.

-Our journey began as a space for Experiencing attraction solely (or primarily) to some members of the same gender.
-Can be used to refer to people of any gender who are attracted to other people of the same gender.
-Also an umbrella term used to refer to the queer community as a whole, or as an individual identity label for anyone who is not straight. men to receive STD care without discrimination and fear.
+Our journey began as a space for gay men to receive STD care without discrimination and fear.
 In the 1980’s, we became the epicenter for those impacted by HIV/AIDS during the AIDS epidemic.
-First caring for Experiencing attraction solely (or primarily) to some members of the same gender.
-Can be used to refer to people of any gender who are attracted to other people of the same gender.
-Also an umbrella term used to refer to the queer community as a whole, or as an individual identity label for anyone who is not straight. men and later establishing programs to address the needs of women impacted by HIV.
+First caring for gay men and later establishing programs to address the needs of women impacted by HIV.
 And today we continue our legacy of providing care and services with respect, dignity and grace to anyone who wants to be part of our community.

 We recognize that we have not always lived up to the expectations that those in our care and in community have of us.
 We strive to learn from those past experiences, and we endeavor to be an inclusive space that centers the needs and experiences of Black, Indigenous, and People of Color, LGBTQIA+ people, and systemically underserved communities.
 This requires a collective commitment to promote equitable and inclusive care, research, policy, education and an infrastructure and culture that supports this commitment.